FREQUENTLY ASKED QUESTIONS (FAQ)

 Q. How are points tallied?

 A. For classes with 10 entries or more, first place receives 10 points, second place receives 9, etc. For classes that have less than ten entries, horses will be awarded as many points as there are horses in the class.
-For instance, if there are four horses in the class, first place receives four points, second places receives three points, third place receives two points and fourth places receives one point.
+For instance, if there are four horses in the class, first place receives four points, second places receive three points, third place receives two points and fourth places receives one point.
 There must be at least two horses in any class for points to be awarded.
 In conformation, grand champion receives two extra points and reserve champion receives one extra point.
+ARHA World Show Exhibitors will receive double points.

 Q. What is Novice Cattle Designation?